 Other potential options include natural fabrics that would outperform cotton, especially in extremely hot or cold conditions, with some polyester thrown in for strength, wrinkle resistance, and quick-drying properties.

-Literally the only one on the planet I’ve seen that does this is Tilley, which make a Tencel/polyester pair of jeans that I totally want, but will never shell out $150 to get.
+Literally the only one on the planet I’ve seen that does this is Tilley, which make (or made) a Tencel/polyester pair of jeans that I totally want, but will never shell out $150 to get.
 Hemp jeans could work too, but practically no one makes them.
 Sad times.

 The first person to make travel-friendly jeans is probably going to make several million dollars.
 Ready, go!